byeonlab/python-ssl-certificate-problem/README.md

 Windows -> Python27\Lib\
 Linux -> /usr/lib/Python27/

-Recommaned for local, closed, or fully trusted network connection.
+Recommended for local, closed, or fully trusted network connections.

 In other cases, please use this carefully.